polcak/jsrestrictor/website/content/pages/nbs.md

 The NBS has a small performance footprint, which differs for each browser implementation.

+Since JShelter moved to Manifest v3, NBS no longer works in Chromium-based browsers as it relied on the blocking web request API that was removed by Manifest v3.

 More information about the Network Boundary Shield can be obtained from the [master thesis by Pavel Pohner](https://www.vutbr.cz/studenti/zav-prace/detail/129272) (in Czech).